michelemazzucco/dotfiles/README.md

 # Dotfiles

-A designer's approach to dotfiles.
+A "designer's approach" to dotfiles.

 #### Installation